 Little House on the Prairie Museum near Independendence, Kansas – This historic site consists of a reproduction cabin similar to the one in which the Ingalls family lived while on the Osage Diminished Reserve on the Kansas prairie.
 It also features a one-room schoolhouse, post office, and well, hand-dug by Charles Ingalls.
 Find out more by visiting the website and Facebook page.

-Tallgrass Prairie National Preserve near Strong, Kansas – Tallgrass Prairie National Preserve is a United States National Preserve located in the Flint Hills region of Kansas.
-Tallgrass prairie once covered 170 million acres of North America.
-Today less than 4% remains, mostly in the Flint Hills.
-This preserve protects a nationally significant remnant of the once vast tallgrass prairie and its cultural resources and since 2009 has also been home to the growing herd of bison.
+Tallgrass Prairie National Preserve near Strong City, Kansas – Tallgrass Prairie National Preserve is a United States National Preserve located in the Flint Hills region of Kansas, north of Strong City.
+Tallgrass prairie lands once covered 170 million acres of North America yet less than 4% remains today, mostly in the Flint Hills.
+This preserve protects nationally significant tallgrass prairie and its cultural resources, and since 2009 has also been home to a growing herd of bison.
 Find out more by visiting the website.